adobe/ferry/README.md

 # ferry (Work in Progress)

+## Goals

+Provide a management utility to import and export data out of FoundationDB.

+## Non-Goals

+The utility is not designed to replace the wonderful `fdbbackup` tool.
+We do not attempt to copy or follow the foundationdb mutation log.
+We are also unable to fetch the entire DB in one transaction because of the 5-second transaction limit.
+See also `Differences from fdbbackup` section

+### Installation

+(Work in progress - Build repo using `go build`)

+### Usage

 	This utility will export all (or filtered) data from FoundationDB to one of the possible stores - a local file-system folder, Azure blobstore or Amazon S3 Export is not done in a single transaction and that implies you should only do this